mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
 text="woe to that one by whom the Son of Man is betrayed!
-It would have been better for that one not to have been born.”" verse="Matthew 26:24"
+It would have been better for that one not to have been born." verse="Matthew 26:24"
 %}